 Now is the time to make sure your insurance policy is storm-ready too.
 Unfortunately, more and more carriers are excluding storm-related events—or silently dropping coverage for things like:

 Some policies no longer cover damages caused by officially named hurricanes or tropical storms.
-This could mean you’re out of luck for major events.

 In certain coastal areas, insurers have removed windstorm protection altogether.
 If a wind gust knocks your vessel into a piling or rocks it loose—no coverage.